arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 on(type: 'message', callback: Callback<{message: ArrayBuffer, remoteInfo: SocketRemoteInfo}\>): void

-Enables listening for message receiving events of the TCPSocket connection.
+Subscribes to **message** events of the TCP socket connection.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Communication.NetStack